LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/Functions/Prefix+Suffix.md

-## Prefix Modifiers
+## Prefix Specifiers
-You can provide a number of optional modifiers (or specifiers) to functions.
+You can provide a number of optional specifiers (or modifiers) to functions.
-Modifiers alter a function’s behavior in some way.
-Some modifiers appear at the beginning in the function’s declaration or definition (prefix modifiers), whereas others appear at the end (suffix modifiers).
-The prefix modifiers appear before the return type.
-The suffix modifiers appear after the argument list.
+Specifiers alter a function’s behavior in some way.
+Some specifiers appear at the beginning in the function’s declaration or definition (prefix specifiers), whereas others appear at the end (suffix specifiers).
+The prefix specifiers appear before the return type.
+The suffix specifiers appear after the argument list.

-There isn’t a clear language reason why certain modifiers appear as prefixes or suffixes: because C++ has a long history, these features evolved incrementally
+There isn’t a clear language reason why certain specifiers appear as prefixes or suffixes: because C++ has a long history, these features evolved incrementally